Julow/Unexpected-Keyboard/doc/Custom-layouts.md

   + We recommend your layout use the built-in bottom row, because it is still evolving and your layout will incorporate innovations in future versions.
 However, to define your own, the current definition of the bottom row is in [bottom_row.xml](https://github.com/Julow/Unexpected-Keyboard/res/xml/bottom_row.xml).
 You can copypaste this XML into your custom layout as a starting point.
   + Likewise, the current definition of the top (number) row is in [number_row.xml](https://github.com/Julow/Unexpected-Keyboard/res/xml/number_row.xml).

+* `embedded_number_row`: Whether the layout has an embedded number row, and thus the "Show number row" setting shouldn't add another one.
+It accepts `true` or `false`, and defaults to `false`.

 * `locale_extra_keys`: Whether Unexpected should add language-dependent extra keys from [method.xml](../res/xml/method.xml) to this layout.
 It accepts `true` or `false`, and defaults to `true`.
 To disable these automatic additions, specify `locale_extra_keys="false"`.

 ## Row